mikkojarvinen/UWD/README.md

 SoftwareType=2
 SoftwareId=pfn://<PackageFamilyName>
 ```
 Windows will automatically reach out to Microsoft Store, download and install the driver's HSA.
 This happens hidden in the background and the app will be installed for the system.
+Other option is to install HSA manually to Windows either in offline or online mode.
+In that case you will need the install packages.
 When a user signs in, Windows will populate a "copy" of the HSA app for the user just like it happens with all modern applications.

 ### HSA's in Microsoft Store
 Although HSA's are just Windows (modern) apps, they are a bit different.
 1. **Hidden**.
 You cannot find HSA's using Store's search.
-(But there is a way to find them, see below how to download a HSA from Store.)
+(But there is a way to find them if you have Store "deep link".
+See below how to download a HSA from Store.)
 2. **Originally only in Store**.
 Microsoft had a policy that didn't allow computer manufacturers to distribute install packages for HSA's.
 This policy has been overturned and after August 2020 you can download HSA install packages from computer manufacturer's driver downloads web pages.
 3. **Not for users**.
 Because HSA is meant for a specific device driver, it should never be installed by or for the user.
 Only install - or provision to use fancier term - to a device.
 This brings us a few problems.
 How can you install HSA manually?
-What is HSA installation fails?
+What if HSA installation fails?
 What if the computer does not have network connection or access to the Microsoft Store?

 ### HSA automatic updates from Microsoft Store
 If Windows has access to the Microsoft Store, installed HSA's will be automatically updated if newer version is available on Store.
 It does not matter if HSA has been installed the "natural way" during UWD install process, sideloaded to the offline image or (re)installed to an online live system from .appx\[bundle\].
-For you servicing HSA's this means you don't have to worry too much about deploying the latest version.
+If you are offline servicing HSA's this means you don't have to worry too much about deploying the latest version.
 This is good news.

 ## Windows has a bug: HSA's will be deleted!
 There is a bug in Windows 1809 and newer, which affects Windows and driver installations. _During first user logon Windows will delete external sideloaded apps._ This means that **all HSA's will also be deleted** and the driver will be broken.
 How badly, depends on the driver.
 You might just end up missing a somewhat useless App or in the worst case the functionality of the driver depends on the existence of HSA.